 At first glance, this might appear to be a typical trade-off.
 However, by abiding by the applicable law and common sense this alleged trade-off can be transformed into a win-win situation for all involved parties.

 Admittedly, modern office buildings are a treasure trove for data collectors.
 Just think of the abundance of information you can gather from employee behaviour and working patterns.
 The advent of big data, the Internet of Things (IoT) and machine learning enhance the possibilities, bearing enormous potential for workspace analytics.
 However, regardless of what kind of information you are looking for, whether it is space utilisation or insights into mobility and collaboration behaviour, there are rules you must follow to prevent abuse of data.
-By considering 8 principles, companies can receive detailed information while complying with privacy and security regulations.
+By considering 8 principles, companies can receive detailed information while complying with privacy regulations.

 1 – Respect Personal Data

 Do not save personal data but rather anonymise any kind of identifier and aggregate the data before analyzing.
 A strict anonymisation safeguards your employees’ privacy.